onur-zengin/python-cisco-iosxr/README.md

    __CRITICAL__  A serious error, indicating that the program itself will be unable to continue running (_Dying gasp_).

-__TO BE COMPLETED BEFORE THE FIRST RELEASE__
+#__TO BE COMPLETED BEFORE THE FIRST RELEASE__

 - Test discovery of a new interface during runtime (pni & cdn)
 - Test removal of an interface during runtime (pni & cdn)
 - Test removal of a node during runtime
-- Test int util. of a 100G interface
+- Test int util. of an 100G interface
 - Test the main() function and operation under simulation_mode
-- Check mem util. after long run
+- Check mem util. after continuous run
 - Revise critical logging for interface block / unblock failures.
-Include interface name(s) in the alert. - Done. && Output? - not tested.
+Include interface name(s) in the alerts. - Done.
+&& Output? - not tested.

-__9. PLANNED FOR FUTURE RELEASES__
+#__9.
+PLANNED FOR FUTURE RELEASES__

 - __P1__ Multi-ASN support
 - __P1__ IPv6 ACL for RHM Blocking